 On the other hand, black widow spiders, which occur throughout the US, have a venom that acts on the central nervous system and can be very dangerous, even life-threatening.
 Black widow bites do not result in ulcerating wounds but rather affect muscles and nerves.
 Pain, tremors and breathing difficulty often set in within minutes of a black widow spider bite.

 If you believe you have been bitten by a spider try to collect the specimen and have it identified.
-Contact your local county Extension office for help (free), or contact us but we have to charge for spider identifications.

 The electron micrograph photo above was taken by Marc Castagna.
 The image shows the fangs (inwardly pointed "chelicerae" in lower part of photo) and pedipalps (upper, "boxing gloves") of a spider.
 In life the fangs are only about 1/32".